 }

-Publishing Your Package to Pub.dev
+Sharing with the World: Publishing to Pub.dev

-The Pre-Publication Checklist
+The Meticulous Pre-Publication Checklist

 name: styled_button_package